trillhause/lazy-obsidian/README.md

 # How it works?

-1. Press `⌘ L` to open the popup from anywhere on your Mac.
+1. Press `⌘ L` (or set another hotkey) to open the popup from anywhere on your Mac.

 _The popup is context aware and will help you capture exactly what you are looking for_